UnmissableJAPAN.com

 If boats are more your thing than trains, a parallel experience is available on overnight ferries to the islands south of Tokyo, or to tropical Okinawa in Japan’s far south-west, as well as on host of coastal ferries connecting Japan’s four main islands.
 Most routes offer a similar range of accommodation options to night trains, and the chance to reach parts of Japan rarely experienced by foreign visitors.
 Whether you choose to make the journey in luxury or sleeping on the floor, travelling overnight by train or boat can be an unforgettable experience, and not only do you avoid wasting a day of your holiday travelling, you also save on cost of one night’s hotel accommodation.
 Train bookings can be made at JR ticket offices nationwide.
 Cassiopeia has a special webpage in English, but for the Twilight Express details are only available in Japanese.

-Update: In May 2012, JR Kyushu announced plans for a new ‘cruise train’ that will take sightseers on two-day or four-day cruises around the Kyushu railway network.
-All trips will start and end at Hakata station in Fukuoka.
-The longer trips will head down the east coast of Kyushu passing through Miyazaki and Kagoshima, and returning via Aso volcano and the hot-spring resort Yufuin.
-The two-day cruises will first head to Nagasaki, and then return to Fukuoka via Aso and Yufuin.
-Each cabin will have an en suite shower and toilet, and even the smallest will be ten square metres – as big as a small appartment in Tokyo.
-There will be an observation room at the front of the train, a bar and a dining car.
-Operations are scheduled to begin in late 2013, and tickets prices will range from ¥150,000 to ¥550,000.
-See the official website for more information.
+There is some good news though, and it goes by the name of ‘cruise trains’.
+These super-luxurious vehicles don’t pretend to transport anyone to or from anywhere – but instead make round trips – usually lasting between two and four days.
+The first of these is the Kyushu Railway Company’s Seven Stars in Kyushu which debuted in 2013.
+All journeys begin and end at Hakata station in Fukuoka.
+The longer trips head down the east coast of Kyushu, passing through Miyazaki and Kagoshima, and return via Aso volcano and the hot-spring resort Yufuin.
+The two-day cruises first head to Nagasaki, and then also return to Fukuoka via Aso and Yufuin.
+Each cabin has an en-suite shower and toilet, and even the smallest is ten square metres – as big as a small apartment in Tokyo.
+There is an observation room at the front of the train, a bar and a dining car.
+Tickets prices range from ¥250,000 to ¥1,400,000.

 Minshuku